With Lyft Business, quality care for patients and healthcare members doesn't have to end at the hospital doors.

 Lyft can accommodate wheelchairs and walkers that can safely and securely fit in the trunk or backseat of the car without obstructing the driver's view.
 Some cities offer wheelchair accessible vehicles (WAV), but this is only supported through the consumer app and not through our Concierge platform.
 Learn more about Lyft's wheelchair policy.

-Q: Do drivers assist passengers in and out of their car?
+Q: Do drivers assist riders in and out of their car?

-Some drivers may help a passenger in and out of their vehicle, but it is not mandatory for the driver.
-If your passenger needs assistance in and out of the car, we recommend calling the driver once the ride has been matched to ask if they are willing to help, or write instructions for assisting your passenger in the “Driver Notes” section in Concierge.
+Some drivers may help a rider in and out of their vehicle, but it is not mandatory for the driver.
+If your rider needs assistance in and out of the car, we recommend calling the driver once the ride has been matched to ask if they are willing to help, or write instructions for assisting your rider in the “Driver Notes” section in Concierge.

 Q: Do you have a tool that allows for multi-stop rides for picking up prescriptions after healthcare visits?

-If a passenger is looking to make multiple stops, you can send them multiple flexible rides to get to all the stops they need to make after a healthcare visit.
-Flexible rides allow passengers to call a Lyft ride when it's convenient for them using a link sent to them via SMS text.
+If a rider is looking to make multiple stops, you can send them multiple flexible rides to get to all the stops they need to make after a healthcare visit.
+Flexible rides allow riders to call a Lyft ride when it's convenient for them using a link sent to them via SMS text.
 Learn more about flexible rides.

 At this time, regularly scheduled rides in Concierge do not accommodate multi-stop rides.